 x360Recover Agent Release Information

-x360Recover agent 2.35 is a maintenance release.
-The focus of this release is to remediate backup failures by addressing known issues and enhance logging of VSS failures to facilitate troubleshooting.
-This release also enhances Smart Recovery to improve system bootability in some edge cases.
+x360Recover agent 2.34 is a maintenance release.
+The primary focus of this release is to remediate backup failures by addressing some known issues, in addition to enhancing logging of VSS failures to aid troubleshooting.
+This release also makes enhancements to Smart Recovery to improve system bootability in some edge cases.